Alex Cabagnot

-Alexander Cabagnot Jr. (born December 8, 1982) is a Filipino professional basketball player for the Terrafirma Dyip of the Philippine Basketball Association (PBA).
-He plays the point guard position.
-Alex once had a rivalry with Mark Caguioa for the Eagle Rock High School scoring record.
-He was also part of the coaching staff of the UP Fighting Maroons men's basketball team in the UAAP.
+Alexander Cabagnot Jr. (born December 8, 1982) is a Filipino professional basketball player for the Basilan Starhorse of the Maharlika Pilipinas Basketball League (MPBL) and assistant coach for the UE Red Warriors of the University Athletic Association of the Philippines (UAAP).
+He played for Sta.
+Lucia, Coca-Cola, Burger King, San Miguel/Petron, GlobalPort, Terrafirma and Converge as well as the Philippine national basketball team.
+He plays the point guard and shooting guard positions.
+He once had a rivalry with Mark Caguioa for the Eagle Rock High School scoring record.

 Professional career

-He was drafted by the Sta.
-Lucia Realtors, but after playing 2 seasons he was dealt to the Coca-Cola Tigers along with the aging Kenneth Duremdes and Ricky Calimag in exchange for Denok Miranda, Manny Ramos and Coca-Cola's 2007 second round draft pick.
+Sta.
+Lucia Realtors (2005–2007)

-Cabagnot led all rookies during his rookie year in scoring (10.3 points per game), assists (4.7), steals (1.1) and minutes played (28.1).
+Cabagnot was drafted by the Sta.
+Lucia Realtors.
+He led all rookies during his rookie year in scoring (10.3 points per game), assists (4.7), steals (1.1) and minutes played (28.1).
 He was third in the league in the assist-to-turnover ratio (2.5) behind Jimmy Alapag and Johnny Abarrientos.

+Coca-Cola Tigers (2007–2010)

+After playing 2 seasons he was dealt to the Coca-Cola Tigers along with the aging Kenneth Duremdes and Ricky Calimag in exchange for Denok Miranda, Manny Ramos and Coca-Cola's 2007 second round draft pick.

+Burger King Whoppers (2010)

 On January 5, 2010, he was traded to the Burger King Whoppers along with Wesley Gonzales, for Gary David and Chico Lanete.
-He played for several games with Burger King, finishing at the 8th spot of the 2009-10 PBA Philippine Cup.
+He played several games with Burger King, finishing at the 8th spot of the 2009-10 PBA Philippine Cup.

+San Miguel Beermen (2010–2014)

 During the off-season of the 2009–2010 Fiesta Conference, he was traded to the San Miguel Beermen, for Mike Cortez.